3.10.1. Rules for drawing hydrographic items

 Place the icon at the exact location of the well.

-If the fountain is large enough to appear on the satellite image, map it as a polygonal hydrographic item of the “Reservoir” category and place the icon in the geographical center of the item.
+If the fountain is large enough to appear on the satellite image, map it as a polygonal hydrographic item of the “Lake, body of water” type and place the icon in the geographical center of the item.

-Draw hot springs as geysers since they emit fountains of hot water and steam under pressure.
+The “Geyser” icon is placed for hot springs that emit fountains of hot water and steam.

 Place the icon at the exact location of the geyser.

-Draw public water pumps that are openly accessible and not located on private property.
+Use the “Water pump” icon for public water pumps and drinking fountains that are openly accessible and not located on private property.

-Place the icon at the exact location of the water pump.
+Place the icon at the exact location of the water pump or fountain.

 Don't draw fire hydrants on the map.